Semooretj/SURP/README.md

 - **generate_maps**

-  This notebook uses functions from *superpixel_rotations.py* to rotate the plank emission maps.
+  This notebook uses functions from *superpixel_rotations.py* to rotate the plank emission maps and bayestar reddening maps.
 Outputs hdf5 files of rotated maps in *rotated_maps* folder.
-Also includes some tests for rotating back superpixels of temperature data
+The notebook was written to be run from the dustfizz3d directory to access the data.